TKmax06/fair-front/README.md

     - 修改po的类型为json

 6. Once carmen/jules has selected the fair owner(see col K from CNO Fair - Dev), email cno-fair-CLS@celestica.com
-7. bug fix: you have to delete all the uploaded pdf files before clicking cancel button
+7. bug fix:
+① All users have to delete all the uploaded pdf files before clicking cancel button ② for planner, if you have updated the pdf files, then disable cancel button ③ planners not allowed to type target ship date

 Content as below:
 This fair is owned by xxx, please update the fair as necessary.